Atmospheric dispersion modeling: Atmospheric layers

-The ABL is of the most important with respect to the emission, transport and dispersion of airborne pollutants.
-The part of the ABL between the Earth's surface and the bottom of the inversion layer is known as the mixing layer.
+The PBL is important with respect to the transport and dispersion of airborne pollutants because the turbulent dynamics of wind are strongest at Earth's surface.
+The part of the PBL between the Earth's surface and the bottom of the inversion layer is known as the mixing layer.
 Almost all of the airborne pollutants emitted into the ambient atmosphere are transported and dispersed within the mixing layer.
-Some of the emissions penetrate the inversion layer and enter the free troposphere above the ABL.
+Some of the emissions penetrate the inversion layer and enter the free troposphere above the PBL.

-In summary, the layers of the Earth's atmosphere from the surface of the ground upwards are: the ABL made up of the mixing layer capped by the inversion layer; the free troposphere; the stratosphere; the mesosphere and others.
+In summary, the layers of the Earth's atmosphere from the surface of the ground upwards are: the PBL made up of the mixing layer capped by the inversion layer; the free troposphere; the stratosphere; the mesosphere and others.
 Many atmospheric dispersion models are referred to as boundary layer models because they mainly model air pollutant dispersion within the ABL.
 To avoid confusion, models referred to as mesoscale models have dispersion modeling capabilities that extend horizontally up to a few hundred kilometres.
 It does not mean that they model dispersion in the mesosphere.